Midnightlight/Raspberry_AppDev/README.md

                         }
         - Run "alsamixer" you should be able to see that USB sound card is the default audio device.

 1.2
 Software configuration

-    - This program require alsa-utils 1.0.25
-    - If your system is using the 1.0.28 version, it is recommended to downgrade to the 1.0.25 version in order to avoid bugs.

- To downgrade alsa-ultis, follow these instructions:

-1.2
-Software configuration